NyomanAdiwinanda/WWDC23-SwiftChallenge/README.md

-# FlagSemaphore (WWDC Swift Student Challenge 2023)
+# FlagSemaphore (WWDC Swift Student Challenge 2023) -  Accepted
 Built with SwiftUI, Users can type any letters or words to see how it is translated into a semaphore code.

 The English alphabet comprises of twenty-six letters ranging from A to Z, each assigned with a specific angle value.
 The animation of the semaphore is produced through the utilization of a rotational effect, which is determined by the corresponding angle value of the given letter.